Tuesday, August 25, 2015

 I haven't tracked down a copy of the obituary yet.
 I was encouraged by the fact that this Mattie's middle name was "Haven".
 Some handwritten papers I've seen in the past looked like her name was "Haner" but I could see how sloppy handwriting might mean that Haven would look like Haner.
 Another "coincidence" was Mattie Anderson's birthday.
 If you read my mother's bio, you'll see that she never knew when she was really born, but she celebrated her birthday on August 28.
 What could make more sense than that my mother's grandfather, Mattie's father, would give my mom the same birthday as her own mother?

 My next step was going to be to try to send for a copy of Mattie Anderson's death certificate.
-The state of Virginia only allows close family members to request a copy, and since I wasn't sure how much information would be on Mrs. Anderson's death certificate even if I did have the right person, I wasn't sure whether they would send it to me.
+The state of Virginia only allows close family members to request a copy, and since I couldn't know how much information would be on Mrs. Anderson's death certificate even if I did have the right person, I wasn't sure whether they would send it to me.
 And wouldn't you know, my own financial status was a little iffy during that time, so I was waiting until I felt I could justify the $12 fee for what might be a wild goose chase.
 I had even had to let my paid Ancestry account lapse soon after, so I wasn't following closely what new databases they were adding.
 When I saw a posting somewhere that the state of Virginia had made their death certificates available on Ancestry, I did a search for Mattie Anderson and saw a possible match.
 I shared the search results on a Facebook genealogy group that I belong to, and a wonderful person looked at it for me and sent me this information:

 Name: Mattie Haven Anderson